What Is Virtual Memory and How to Increase It for Best Performance? - Qiling

 DirecX Diagnostic Tool

-Marked in red is the system's physical memory, aka RAM.
-Whereas the numbers marked in green are the shared memory from our device to our Ram to ensure smooth operation.
-As for its usage, it's one of the essential parts of any computer operation/architecture.
+Marked in red is the system's physical memory, aka RAM, and in green is the shared memory from our device to our RAM for smooth operation, which is crucial for any computer system.

 Virtual Memory vs. Physical Memory